UBC-MDS/movielover_py/docs/proposal.md

 There are five descriptive attributes of a movie including the title of a movie (Title), the duration of a movie (Running_Time_min), which genre the movie belongs to (Major_Genre), MPAA-rating and the year when the movie was originally released (Release_Date).

-The other two variables describe the outcomes of the movie through ratings (IMDB_Ratings) or US gross revenue.
-The dataset contains ratings from different sources, but we chose to visualize IMDB_Rating as it has 600 more values in the dataset than Rotten Tomatoes and relies on audience reviews.
-We will take the US gross revenue to summarize the revenue for each movie.
+The remaining two variables describe the popularity of a movie through ratings (IMDB_Ratings) and US gross revenue (US_Gross).
+The dataset contains ratings from two different sources, but we chose IMDB_Rating as it has fewer missing values than the Rotten Tomatoes rating.
+Additionally, we will use US Gross revenue as an approximation of the box office in North America.

 ## Research Questions and Usage Scenarios
 ### Research questions: